Inside Sales Leaders… on Methods for Increasing Team Productivity

-During the first six months of 2019, we conducted a series of research surveys (200 responses) and in-depth, one-on-one interviews (35 sessions) with inside sales leaders.
+Recently, we conducted a series of research surveys and in-depth, one-on-one interviews with inside sales leaders.
 The purpose of the research was to understand how teams are managed today and identify challenges/opportunities for increasing productivity using advanced analytics, namely Artificial Intelligence (AI) and Machine Learning (ML).

 Most In-Demand: AI/ML-Guided Selling